Skip to main content

 RELATED: Jardiance alternatives: What can I take instead of Jardiance?

 “There is a possibility that one SGLT2 may be preferred over the other on an individual’s insurance plan,” Dr. Gingerich said.
 “However, there is research that states that some SGLT2 inhibitors are better than others at preventing heart disease or reducing kidney disease.”
-In other words, not all SGLT2s are appropriate for someone prescribed Jardiance for cardiovascular disease or chronic kidney disease.
+In other words, not all SGLT2s are appropriate for someone prescribed Jardiance for cardiovascular or chronic kidney disease.

 If Jardiance is prescribed for blood sugar control, Ginn-Meadow points out that there is also a “combination pill” that includes empagliflozin, the active ingredient in Jardiance, and metformin.
 This medication, called Synjardy, may be an alternative to Jardiance for some patients.
 Some patients may be given two separate prescriptions, one for Jardiance and a separate one for metformin.

-RELATED: Jardiance vs. Metformin
+RELATED: Jardiance vs. metformin